 Consumer: operators can perform flight maneuvers that even expert pilots would not attempt with other drones.
-Users can focus on what they are doing – riding a mountain bike, shredding snow, or lining up the perfect sunset shot – while the drone does the flying.
+Users can focus on what they are doing – riding a mountain bike, shredding snow, or lining up the perfect sunset shot – while the drone that follows you does the flying.

 Enterprise: inspection of critical infrastructure with autonomous drones can help reduce the need for expensive equipment or worker exposure while dramatically increasing data capture efficiency compared to manual drones.

 Public Safety: public safety operators can gain tactical situational awareness on emergency response, search and rescue, or firefighting missions.
-By using autonomous flight capabilities, they can focus on the mission, increasing safety for first responders.
+By using autonomous first responder drones, they can focus on the mission, increasing safety for first responders.

 Skydio worked closely with QTI to develop key architectural functionality.
 For the primary camera system, Skydio used the QCS605 SoC (Vision Intelligence Platform) along with the Sony IMX577 sensor.
 This system is designed to provide 4K video and up to 60fps with HDR for best-in-class image quality with multiple concurrent high-bitrate compressed streams, low-latency preview, and low-resolution uncompressed streams.
 This image quality was achieved through close collaboration between QTI and Skydio to develop advanced features and iteratively improve quality throughout the development cycle with our image processors.
 The drones are also equipped with the QCA6174A SoC to provide Wi-Fi communication to the Controller and Beacon.